Bronze Age: Characteristics And Phases Of This Historical Stage

 Archaeologists know that in the Bronze Age the first socioeconomic differences began to emerge, judging by the finds made in tombs.
 As we mentioned, it is at this age that human beings become sedentary, thanks to the improvement of agricultural techniques.
 If before people depended on nature, being under the chronic threat of hunger and having to constantly look for animals to hunt and fruits to collect, Now, with cultivation they have an almost unlimited source of food

-You may be interested: The Clovis Culture: What it Was and What Its Characteristics Were
+You may be interested: The Origin of Writing: How it Emerged and What Was Its Historical Evolution

 But not everyone was as lucky.
 There were those who managed to plant their crops on very fertile lands and, in addition, they knew how to work the land, having more benefits.
 They exchanged their surplus for other products with other lucky farmers or artisans, which earned them a wide range of products that gave them power.